 Noble Selected Chair for Industrial and Manufacturing Systems Engineering

 Professor James Noble has been named chair for the Department of Industrial and Manufacturing Systems Engineering (IMSE).
 His duties as chair began Oct.
 1, 2020, although he had served as interim chair since March 2020.
-Prior to his appointment as interim chair, Noble has served as the undergraduate director of studies for the department since […]

 As the University of Missouri campuses began preparations to move to remote teaching and telework in March due to the COVID-19 outbreak, Professor Jim Noble in the Department of Industrial and Manufacturing Systems Engineering (IMSE) was preparing for the Center for Excellence in Logistics and Distribution (CELDi) spring meeting and research symposium.
 Noble is the MU site director of CELDi, a National Science Foundation Industry/University Cooperative Research Center.

 IISE recognizes MU Engineering’s Noble for stellar career